shoma-mano/shoma-mano/README.md

-My current focus is on the Nuxt and Vue development experience.
+My current focus is on contributing oss.

 repositories list I have contributed to
 - [prismix](https://github.com/jamiepine/prismix)